Is Delta 8 Legal in Florida?

 To reduce your odds of coming into this type of problem, it is recommended to always buy from brands that display their third-party COA’s – and this is the greatest benefits of buying online.

-Do I Need a Medical Card in The Sunshine State to Order Delta 8 THC Products?
+Do I Need a Medical Card in Florida to Order Delta 8 THC Products?

 As Delta 8 products are not regulated there are no medicinal Delta 8 THC products to purchase.
 Therefore, even with a Medical Card for Delta 9 THC, it’s not necessary to show or have a card to purchase D8 products.
 It was derived from legal hemp — with less than 0.3% of THC — it falls under the same laws as CBD.
 You can buy it without a medical license in all delta 8 THC legal states, including Florida.